steatgolf/Kubernetes-GitOps/README.md

     --name dev-cluster
     ```

-5.  **Create EKS infrastructure and ArgoCD with bash script:**
+5.  **Create EKS resource and ArgoCD with bash script:**
     Navigate to the `kubernetes/script` directory and execute bash script.
     ```bash
     cd ../kubernetes/script
     ./script.sh
     ```

-6.  **Verify kubernetes infrastructure in webapp namespace after create with bash script:**
+6.  **Verify kubernetes resource in webapp namespace after create with bash script:**
-    Verify deployment, service and pod is running
+    Verify deployment, service and pod is running.
     ```bash
     kubectl get all -n webapp
     ```